By COGwriter

 Those who know me well, have long known that I do not watch American football, including events like the annual Super Bowl (which is normally the most watched television program in the USA most years).
 Football may be the most popular spectator sport in the USA.

 Is American football an appropriate sport?
 Is it something that a Christian should watch?
 Is American football evil?
+What about boxing and knockout games?

-However, as I got a little older, I noticed that a lot of the players on the football team got more and more injuries.
+However, as I got a little older, I noticed that a lot of the players on my high school's football team got more and more injuries.
 They would tend to wrap up their knees and do other things because of injuries they sustained playing football.
 Well, since I known many of them for quite a few years, and noticed that I did not see the same thing happen to those who instead ran track, played golf, wrestled, played basketball, played baseball (all of which I had done in school), or played flag football (which I did for a very short while in the military, and it does not involve intentionally knocking anyone down), this injury difference seemed significant.

 This got me to consider that perhaps playing tackle football was not a good thing.